yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 The `cdcsdk.source` configurations are nothing but the Debezium Connector's configurations only where you can specify the `cdcsdk.source` as a prefix to any of the connector's configurations.
 For a complete list of the Debezium configurations, see [Debezium Connector for YugabyteDB configurations](../change-data-capture/debezium-connector-yugabytedb/#connector-configuration-properties).

-### Configuring using environment variables
+### Configure using environment variables

-Configuration using environment variables maybe useful when running in containers.
+Using environment variables for configuration can be useful when running in containers.
 The rule of thumb is to convert the keys to UPPER CASE and replace `.` with `_`.
-For example, `cdcsdk.source.database.port` has to be changed to `CDCSDK_SOURCE_DATABASE_PORT`.
+For example, change `cdcsdk.source.database.port` to `CDCSDK_SOURCE_DATABASE_PORT`.

 ### Server configuration